branden-ciranni/papers/README.md

-# papers
+# Papers

-Any papers I have written - this is just one short one for the moment...
+This Repository holds any papers I've written.
+These papers have all been written in LaTeX, and the PDFs are here for your reading.